 The stressed scenarios result in no principal losses and the timely payment of interest for each note under each rating category.
 The most stressful scenarios in the cash flow stress tests are those with an increasing interest rate, high prepayment, and a back-loaded default curve.

-Fitch has included an additional stress in its high prepayment assumption in all rating scenarios.
+Some Paragon transactions have had a high conditional prepayment rate (CPR), above Fitch's typical high CPR stress (see Performance Analytics below).
+Fitch has therefore included an additional stress in its high prepayment assumption in all rating scenarios.
 In a 'AAAsf' rating scenario Fitch has assumed a CPR of 30% for years 3, 4 and 5 of the transaction, rather than the standard 25% in the 'AAAsf' scenario.